Hereford Table Tennis League

 The Executive Committee will meet within three days of the closing date, and draw up the divisions of the League only from those applications which were received by the closing date and were accompanied by the appropriate fees, unless an extra division is formed.

 If 2 divisions, 2 teams will be automatically promoted and 2 teams will be automatically relegated at the end of the season.
 If 3 divisions, the bottom team of both div 1 and div 2 will be automatically relegated and the top team of both div 2 and div 3 will be automatically promoted.
-If requested by any of the relevant teams, a playoff must be arranged at the lower team's home venue, to decided whether the next to bottom/next to top teams should be relegated/promoted. (ie. next to bottom of higher division should play next to top of lower division to determine whether they swap divisions.)
+If requested by any of the relevant teams, a playoff must be arranged and played at the lower team's home venue, within 2 weeks of the end of the league season(except in exceptional circumstances agreed by the match secretary.)
+Result of this match will determine whether the next to bottom/next to top teams should be relegated/promoted. (ie. next to bottom of higher division should play next to top of lower division to determine whether they swap divisions.)
 In the event of a draw there is no automatic relegation/promotion.

 Other promotion or relegation will be at the discretion of the league committee who shall take account of the strength, potential and wishes of such teams.